Elizabeth Anton

-Elizabeth Grace Anton (born 12 December 1998) is a New Zealand professional association football player currently playing for Kolbotn in the Toppserien and the New Zealand national team.
+Elizabeth Grace Anton (born 12 December 1998) is a New Zealand professional association football player currently playing for Canberra United in the A-League Women and the New Zealand national team.

 Personal life

 Anton was born in Auckland, New Zealand, in 1998.

 Club career

 In December 2020, Anton joined Perth Glory, together with fellow New Zealanders Lily Alfeld and Malia Steinmetz.

 In September 2024, Anton joined Canberra United.

 In March 2025, Anton departed Canberra United to join Norwegian club Kolbotn.

+In November 2025, Anton returned to Canberra United, signing until the end of the 2025–26 A-League Women season.

 International career

 Anton was a member of the New Zealand U-17 side at the 2014 FIFA U-17 Women's World Cup in Costa Rica, the 2016 FIFA U-20 Women's World Cup in Papua New Guinea, and again at the 2018 FIFA U-20 Women's World Cup in France.

 Anton made her senior début as a substitute in a 5–0 win over Thailand on 28 November 2017.